Hotels near Clarksville National Ballpark

 Which hotels near Clarksville National Ballpark have laundry facilities?

-Which hotels near Clarksville National Ballpark have a pool?
+Which hotels near Clarksville National Ballpark have an outdoor pool?

 Which hotels near Clarksville National Ballpark have suites or extra space?